dominic097/blog/proxies.md

     */

     proxyObj.a // will return `1 from Proxy`
-    proxyObj.d = 4 // will console `setting 4 @ d By Proxy set handler`
+    proxyObj.d = 4 // will console `setting 4 @d By Proxy set handler`
 ```

+From the above example,